 Building a positive employer brand can help your business in many ways.
 Let’s see some of the benefits of employee branding in detail:

 An employee's voice is considered to be three times more credible than the CEO's.
-So, word-of-mouth marketing by your workforce's positive online presence can help get better online visibility to your company brand in the digital world.
+So, word-of-mouth marketing by your workforce's positive online presence can help get better online visibility for your company brand in the digital world.
 This can help in increasing the organic traffic in your online channels.
 This can help in getting your brand assets out there as well as increasing the organic traffic in your online channels.

 It’s not always about getting potential candidates.
 A better employee branding means an excellent working environment, career advancement, personal development, etc., to your current workforce, thus improving their productivity.